fimad/Pokemon/README.md

 Running
 -------

-Before you run, you need to create a config file.
+Before you run, you need to create a config.rb file.
 The contents of which will look like this:

     module PokemonConfig